2020PB/police-brutality/reports/Virginia.md

 ## Manassas

-### Officers pepper-spray Virginia state delegate peacefully protesting | May 30
+### Officers pepper-spray Virginia state delegate peacefully protesting | 2021-05-30

 In this video, delegate Lee Carter asks officers questions about their methods during protests.
 He stands in the way of an advancing line of law enforcement officers; he is pushed to the ground at 1:30 and pepper-sprayed at 2:27.
 He also claims to have been hit by a flashbang grenade earlier in the protest (see also third link).
 At some point (see Facebook video), someone who seems to be the delegate shouts "I'm a member of the general assembly.
 I write the state police budget.
 They're gonna fucking regret that."